Local limit theorems via Landau-Kolmogorov inequalities: Applications

-Note that, under the stated conditions, Theorem~\ref{thm5} implies the LLT for $W$ if it satisfies the CLT, as the latter also implies convergence in the Kolmogorov metric.
-If a rate of convergence is available, Theorem~\ref{thm5} also yields a rate of convergence for the LLT.
+Note that, under the stated conditions, Theorem~\ref{thm12} implies the LLT for $W$ if it satisfies the CLT, as the latter also implies convergence in the Kolmogorov metric.
+If a rate of convergence is available, Theorem~\ref{thm12} also yields an upper bound on the rate of convergence for the LLT.

-Let us apply now Theorem~\ref{thm5} to the so-called \emph{independence number} of a random graph.
-The independence number of a graph $G$ is defined to be the maximal number of vertices that one can pick from the graph so that no two of these vertices are connected.
+To illustrate Theorem~\ref{thm12}, we consider the so-called \emph{independence number} of a random graph.
+The independence number of a graph $G$ is defined to be the maximal number of vertices that can be chosen from the graph so that no two of these vertices are connected.

-Consider the following random graph model, which is a simplified version of one discussed by \cite{Penrose2005}.
-Consider an open set $U\subset \IR^d$, $d\geq 1$, of finite volume, which, without loss of generality, we assume to be $1$.
-Let $\%X$ be a homogeneous Poisson point process on $U$ with intensity $\lambda$ with respect to the Lebesgue measure.
-Define $G(\%X,b)$ to be the graph on the vertex set $\%X$ by connecting two vertices whenever they are at most distant $r$ apart from each other.
-In the context of this random geometric graph, the independence number is the maximal number of closed balls of radius $r/2$ with centers chosen from~$\%X$, so that no two balls are intersecting.
+Consider the following random graph model, which is a simplified version of one discussed by Penrose and Yukich \cite {Penrose2005}.
+Let the open set $U\subset\IR^d$, $d\geq1$, be of finite volume, which, without loss of generality, we assume to be $1$.
+Let $\mC{X}$ be a homogeneous Poisson point process on $U$ with intensity $\lambda$ with respect to the Lebesgue measure.
+Define $G(\mC{X},r)$ to be the graph on the vertex set $\mC{X}$ by connecting two vertices whenever they are at most distant $r$ apart from each other.
+In the context of this random geometric graph, the independence number is the maximal number of closed balls of radius $r/2$ with centers chosen from $\mC{X}$, so that no two balls are intersecting.